wolfSSL/wolfssh/examples/echoserver/README_wolfsentry.md

     "priority" : 1,
     "config" : {
 	"max-connection-count" : 10,
-	"penalty-box-duration" : "1h",                 <---- Duration at penalty boxing.
+	"penalty-box-duration" : "1h",                 <----Duration at penalty boxing.
 In this case, the duration is 1 hour.
-	"derog-thresh-for-penalty-boxing" : 5,         <---- Theshold for invalid password
-	"derog-thresh-ignore-commendable" : true,      <---- Theshold for invalid password "commendable-clears-derogatory" : false        <---- dero
+	"derog-thresh-for-penalty-boxing" : 5,         <----Theshold for invalid password "derog-thresh-ignore-commendable" : true,      <----Theshold for invalid password "commendable-clears-derogatory" : false        <----Clear derogatory count when it becomes commendable.
     },
     "actions" : [ "handle-connect" ],
     "insert-event" : "event-on-insert",